 1. Corporate Presentations

 One of the best ways to follow drilling trends and results is to follow the companies that drill wells and build pipelines.
 Many publicly-traded companies do special presentations on their drilling activity to market their companies.
-See the presentation by Eagle Oil & Gas on the Southern Delaware Basin as an example.
+See the recent presentation by Apache Corp., as an example.

-Rather than list all of these companies, the best way is to set up a Google Alert for the companies you wish to follow.
+Set up a Google Alert for the companies or shale plays you wish to follow.
 Some companies will allow you to sign up for email alerts when they issue new press releases and papers.
 Finally, you can sign up for email alerts through investor websites, such as Seeking Alpha.

 2. Drilling Reports

 Baker Hughes has an excellent interactive drilling map that shows the location of drilling rigs worldwide.
-The map can be accessed here, and can be downloaded from the Apple App Store.
+The map can be accessed here.
 The Texas Drilling Observer, and Well Database.com also contain drilling reports.
-Faithful members of this site also post drilling permits and completion reports in the Groups sections.
+Mineral Rights Forum members also often post drilling permits and completion reports in the Groups sections.

 The industry sponsored website for issues regarding fracing, including information on specific wells, can be found at fracfocus.org.